 The Aspen Presidential Fellowship for Community College Excellence aims to develop a cadre of exceptional leaders who can transform community colleges to achieve higher levels of student success.
 Drawing on the exemplary work of excellent community colleges, the Aspen Institute and Stanford Graduate School of Education is engaging a select group of 40 fellows in an intensive, one-year, applied leadership executive program, delivered in collaboration with the Stanford Educational Leadership Initiative.
-The Fellowship begins July 21, 2019.
+The Fellowship begins July 19, 2020.
 Meet our 2019-2020 Fellows.

 In order to succeed in this changing environment, the next generation of community college presidents must lead their institutions to deliver more credentials of higher quality at an affordable cost to an increasingly diverse population.